 Lake Macdonald Dam Improvement Project

 Seqwater is upgrading Noosa’s Lake Macdonald (Six Mile Creek) Dam as part of its Dam Improvement Program.
-Early works are underway.
+Construction is underway.

 About the project